Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/_index.md

 For example, to meet [SNFR2](/Azure-Verified-Modules/specs/shared/#id-snfr2---category-testing---e2e-testing), ensure the updated module is deployable against a testing Azure subscription and compliant with the intended configuration.

-Depending on the type of contribution you implemented (for example, a new module feature) we would kindly ask you to also update the `e2e` test run by the pipeline.
-For a new parameter this could mean to either add its usage to an existing test file, or to add an entirely new test as per [BCPNFR9](/Azure-Verified-Modules/specs/bicep/#id-bcpnfr9---category-testing---expected-test-directories).
+Depending on the type of contribution you implemented (for example, a new resource module feature) we would kindly ask you to also update the `e2e` test run by the pipeline.
+For a new parameter this could mean to either add its usage to an existing test file, or to add an entirely new test as per [BCPRMNFR1](/Azure-Verified-Modules/specs/bicep/#id-bcprmnfr1---category-testing---expected-test-directories).

 Once the contribution is implemented and the changes are pushed to your forked repository, we kindly ask you to validate your updates in your own cloud environment before requesting to merge them to the main repo.
 Test your code leveraging the forked AVM CI environment you configured before